magomimmo/modern-cljs/doc/tutorial-04.md

 nil
 ```

-Here we called the `log` function by passing to it the object
+Here we called the `log` function by passing to it both the `console`
-`console` living in the `js` special namespace and the `"Hello from
-ClojureScript!"` string as arguments.
+object and the `"Hello from ClojureScript!"` string as arguments.

 You should see the `Hello from ClojureScript!` message printed again to
 the JS console of the browser.

-Now apply the above idiomatic interoperable form on the DOM elements:
+Now apply the above idiomatic interoperable form on the DOM elements
+as well:

 ```clj
 cljs.user> (.getElementById js/document "loginForm")